mathwcruz/proffy_nlw02/README.md

 <br>

 ## :information_source: Application installation
-- `git clone https://github.com/mathwcruz/Proffy_OS_NLW_02.git` para clonar o repositório
+- `git clone https://github.com/mathwcruz/Proffy_OS_NLW_02.git` to clone the repository

 <br>

 # Frontend
-Para rodar a aplicação na web, siga as instruções:
+To run the application on the web, follow the instructions:
-- Entre na pasta `web`
+- Go to `web` folder
-- `npm i` ou `yarn install` para instalar as dependências do projeto
+- run `npm i` or `yarn install` to install project dependencies
-- Após ter baixado as dependências, rode `npm start` ou `yarn start` para rodar a aplicação
+- After downloading the dependencies, run `npm start` or `yarn start` para start the application
-- Link para a [aplicação web](https://proffy-matheus-cruz.netlify.app/) - Você precisa rodar o servidor para desfrutar o melhor possível da aplicação
+- Link to the [web application](https://proffy-matheus-cruz.netlify.app/) - You need to run the server to enjoy the application as much as possible.

 <br>

 # Backend
-Para rodar o servidor, siga as instruções:
+To run the server, follow the instructions:
 - Entre na pasta `server`
-- `npm i` ou `yarn install` para instalar as dependências do projeto
+- run `npm i` or `yarn install` to install project dependencies
-- Após ter baixado as dependências, rode `npm start` ou `yarn start` para rodar o servidor
+- After downloading the dependencies, run `npm start` or `yarn start` to start the server

 <br>